Analysis: Who should be next to get into the Seahawks’ Ring of Honor?

 If there is any player from the early years who may still deserve recognition it’s Nash, a gutty nose tackle from 19892-96 who remains the franchise record holder in seasons (15) and games played (218).
 He also played for five of the team’s eight coaches, something else that may never be done again.

-He stands eighth among all Seahawks on Pro Football Reference’s career approximate value rating, serving as one of the mainstays of the defenses that powered the Knox-era revival in the ‘80s, averaging almost six sacks a game from the nose tackle position from 1984-89.
+He stands eighth among all Seahawks on Pro Football Reference’s career approximate value rating, serving as one of the mainstays of the defenses that powered the Knox-era revival in the ‘80s, averaging almost six sacks a season from the nose tackle position from 1984-89.

 Odds: 24-1.